dravalico/BookmarkHub/README.md

 # BookmarkHub

 This repository contains the Java code of an Android application for the course Integrated and Mobile Systems @ University of Trieste.
-This app, written in Java allows you to register and later save all your important links / bookmarks, sorting them into categories and viewing them directly from the app.
+This app allows you to register and later save all your important links / bookmarks, sort them into categories and view them directly from the app.

 ### Try it

-Without cloning the repository, you can simply download and install it on your Android phone from [this apk](https://github.com/damianoravalico/BookmarkHub/releases).
+You can download and install it on your Android phone from [this apk](https://github.com/damianoravalico/BookmarkHub/releases).

 ## Features

-- Creating a remote account, so you can access your bookmarks from any Android device
+- Create a remote account, so you can access your bookmarks from any Android device
 - Categorize bookmarks for order
 - Editing and deleting categories and bookmarks
 - Real-time data update on all devices thanks to [Firebase](https://console.firebase.google.com)